hmkuklinski/linktree/README.md

 # Linktree
-I created my own LinkTree from scratch using HTML, CSS, and JS.
+I created my own LinkTree from scratch using HTML and CSS. <br>
 A LinkTree is a website that allows the creator to have all of their important links in one place so that users can quickly find the website they need.

 # What is in my LinkTree?